brok3nwir3/WebLearning/Assignments/wk14/wk14_instructions.md

 - Return to the database list, scroll to the right, and ensure the database states that it is Multi-AZ.

 ## Important Note
-- Ensure you delete all test resources once you're finished.
+- Ensure you disable or delete all newly created test/lab resources.